Orange County Council

 There will not be the option to drop off gear Saturday morning due to park entry logistics.

-Due to other activities in the park on Saturday October 1st 2022, please consider the following when planning your teardown.
+Please consider the following when planning your teardown.

 • If you left transportation at the IROEC on Friday, the earliest you might be able to exit is 5pm Saturday.

 • If you have to drive in a vehicle to pick up your gear, we believe the earliest you would be able to get a vehicle into the park would be 5pm Saturday.
-Entry time is NOT under our control and is 100% under the Park’s control.

-• For most units, we propose you pack up your stuff, leave it in place and pick it up on Sunday October 2, 2022.
+• For most units, we propose you pack up your stuff, leave it in place and pick it up on Sunday September 24, 2023.
 The IROEC will be available from 8am to 5pm to complete your exit.

 Thank you for your understanding and assistance.